|

 market started

-to decrease their pricing for standard PAYG products.
+to decrease pricing for standard PAYG products.
 So

 having a